TRANSCRANIAL MAGNETIC STIMULATION

 How TMS Helps Depression

 Once inside the brain, the dynamic nature of the magnetic pulses induces electrical charges and activates brain cells.
-Because the magnet is pointed straight at the left side of the dorsolateral prefrontal cortex that is responsible for establishing positive feelings, patients report lifting of the depressive symptoms and increased ability to process difficult feelings and move on.
+The magnet is pointed straight at the brain region responsible for cognitive functions, increasing the patient’s ability to process difficult feelings, make decisions, and exercise more control over thoughts and behaviors.

 How TMS Treatment Works: